 A makeup artist we know has a theory that the more makeup looks like candy, the more you want it, and there may be some truth to that, because Maybelline New York Dream Liquid Mousse Foundation has that absolutely desirable chocolate mousse color, and that makes us long for dessert.
 Specifically, chocolate mousse.
 Any cosmetic that looks like dessert---that's doubly hard to resist.

-This can be a fantastic choice, and it's a GREAT option if your main concern is pore coverage.
+This can be a fantastic choice, and it may be a very good option if your main concern is pore coverage.
 Being able to provide pore coverage is an amazing thing for a non comedogenic foundation, because very often foundations that don't cause acne have to compromise a little on their pore-hiding properties.
-And, for a lighter-feeling foundation, it does a good job of covering rosacea and acne, as well, and it stays on for a WHILE---up to 16 hours, which is pretty impressive for a non comedogenic product.
+And, for a lighter-feeling foundation, it does a good job of covering rosacea and acne, as well, and it's designed to stay on for a while---up to 16 hours, which is pretty impressive for a non comedogenic product.

 This isn't a "for everybody" option---we try to include as many of those as possible, but this foundation isn't one of those---it's for people with normal-to-slightly-sensitive skin.
 If you have extremely sensitive skin, or are very susceptible to breakouts, you may want to look at other products.

 Max Factor Lasting Performance Foundation

 We love Max Factor, and we really, really love Max Factor Lasting Performance Foundation.